MODM Clinical Database Management

 Knowledge of the international professional and cultural environment

-Exercises on a digital platform aimed at reviewing and consolidating language knowledge
+Exercises on a digital platform designed to review and reinforce language proficiency

 PAM1S2ST – 3- to 5-month internship

-Number of ECTS credits = 10 – TU supervisor TU Béatrice BAÑULS
+Number of ECTS credits = 10 – TU Coordinator TU Béatrice BAÑULS

 Essential prerequisite:

-Have completed at least one internship during your bachelor'sTU
+Have completed at least one internship during the Bachelor’s program

 Content and Objectives ofTU

-2 hours CM: preparation and instructions for finding and completing an internship
+2-hour class: preparation and guidelines for finding and completing an internship

-3 to 5 months full-time in a public or private company.
+3 to 5 months of full-time work experience at a public or private company.

 Apply the knowledge acquired during the training program

-Carry out a concrete professional project in the context of your activities
+Carry out a concrete professional project within the context of the company’s operations

-Written report, Oral exam, Assessment by the internship supervisor
+Written report, Oral exam, Evaluation by the internship supervisor

-TU : CLINICAL OPERATIONS MANAGEMENT and DATA MANAGEMENT (S2)
+TU : CLINICAL OPERATIONS MANAGEMENT AND DATA MANAGEMENT (Master's)

-Essential prerequisite: This TU cannot TU separately from TU other TU to the program.
+Essential prerequisite: This TU cannot TU separately from TU other TU to this program.

-Terms and conditions: 41 hours of lectures + 6 hours of tutorials This TU reference hours (APP + hospital internship)
+Course Details: 41 hours of lectures + 6 hours of tutorials This TU required hours (APP + hospital internship)

 Objectives

-- Provide students pursuing careers as Clinical Research Associates with the basic knowledge required to set up and monitor clinical trials in accordance with good clinical practices.
+- To provide students pursuing careers as Clinical Research Coordinators with the basic knowledge needed to set up and monitor clinical trials in accordance with good clinical practices.

 - Define the different phases of clinical trials.

-- Present the role of Clinical Research Associate (CRA) and all of its responsibilities.
+- To introduce the role of Clinical Research Associate (CRA) and all of its responsibilities.

 Clinical Trial Monitoring and Logistics

-- Follow-up of monitoring visits from the first visit to the final visit.
+- Track monitoring visits from the first visit through the final visit.

-- Essential documents for conducting tests (before, during, and at the end of the test)
+- Essential documents for conducting tests (before, during, and after the test)

 - Documents for submission to the HAS (ANSM, CPP, CNIL, etc.)

-- Structures involved in clinical research (CIC, URC, CRC, CRB, etc.),
+- Organizations involved in clinical research (CIC, URC, CRC, CRB, etc.),

 Hospital Internship (4 weeks)